holo-q/thauten/README.md

 ### 1. Information Compressor

+English is a programming language whose linguistic operators are used to punch in embeddings and hidden states.
+The goal of this experiment is to find the saturation limit of embedding bandwidth.
+How few tokens does it take to represent any given piece of information?
+Can we rearrange the polysemy of our tokens to maximize the amount of embedding bandwidth they activate?

-Training LLMs to develop internal symbolic languages for compression.
+Let us train LLMs to develop internal symbolic languages for compression:

 - `<compress>`: Model learns to compress arbitrary text into symbolic representations
 - `<decompress>`: Same model reconstructs original english meaning from symbols